 - List segmentation

-- No-code hosted signup and popup forms
+- Hosted signup and popup forms

 - Zapier integrations